 - Indicate if you require ASL interpretation, closed captioning or have any access needs or concerns

-More information, including Zoom video links and accessibility features, will be shared with registered participants via email in advance of the program.
+More information, including Zoom video links and accessibility features, as well as text excerpts that the artist will discuss, will be shared with registered participants via email in advance of the program.